Acto3D/Acto3D_py/README.md

 ## Acto3D External Connection Feature Notice

-When using Acto3D, be aware that **TCP-based data transmission is turned off by default**.
+When using this package, be aware that **TCP-based data transmission is turned off by default**.
 To enable this feature, navigate through the menu: [Connection] > [Enable external connection]

 Please note the following important points regarding this functionality: